 Though Homer is known as the 'end of the road,' it is by no means the middle of nowhere.
 Homer is a transportation hub for the region.
-The airport's 6,700 foot runway accommodates jet traffic and hosts multiple commercial flights a day.
-A 30-minute flight or 4-hour world-class scenic drive north on Alaska's Route 1 Sterling Highway is close enough to the 'big city' - Anchorage - for most Homer residents, who appreciate that Homer has plenty of amenities while maintaining a small-town feel.
-Direct flights from Anchorage connect you to major cities in the "Lower 48" in a matter of hours -- only three hours to Seattle and less than five hours direct to Denver, Phoenix and Los Angeles.
-Travel to Alaska is so convenient and alluring, in fact, friends and family won't feel far away due to their frequent visits!
+The airport accommodates jet traffic and hosts multiple commercial flights a day.
+While Homer residents appreciate plenty of amenities while maintaining a small-town feel, a 30-minute flight or 4-hour world-class scenic drive north on the Sterling Highway is close enough to the 'big city' of Anchorage.
+Direct flights from Anchorage connect you to major cities in the "Lower 48" in a matter of hours -- only three hours to Seattle and less than five to Denver, Phoenix and Los Angeles.
+Travel to Alaska is convenient and alluring.
+In fact, friends and family won't feel far away due to their frequent visits!